-The Race Doctor and the Race Committee have the authority to stop an Athlete in a medical situation and call a timeout from continuing further until the situation can be assessed and a final decision made in cooperation with the Race Committee.
+The Race Doctor has the authority to stop an Athlete in a medical situation and call a timeout from continuing further until the situation can be assessed and a final decision made in cooperation with the Race Committee.

-In addition to the official rules of the Event, any Athlete or Supporter in violation of local, regional, or national laws and regulations as defined by national parks, local authorities, or government organizations is to be held solely responsible.
-Those who do not abide to the relevant regulations will be personally liable for any fines, punishments, or repercussions of any form which may result from their actions.
+In addition to the official rules of the Event, any Athlete or Supporter found to be in violation of local, regional, or national laws and regulations as defined by national parks, local authorities, or government organizations, is to be held solely responsible.
+Those who do not abide by the relevant regulations will be personally liable for any fines, punishments, or repercussions of any form which may result from their actions.

 Officially provided clothing (at least the official T-shirt) must be worn on all official dates as well as at the start of the Prologue and Race, certain Turnpoints and at the finish of the Race.

-Race finish: The race finishes at 11:30am CEST on July 2nd, 2021.
-The time 11:30am refers to latest landing or arriving on the float.
+Race finish: The race finishes at 11:30am CEST on June 30th, 2023.
+The time 11:30am refers to the latest landing or arrival on the float.